FLSA Reference Guide: Wage Basics and Worker Protections

-The following is a general overview of employee protections under the FLSA.
+The following is a general overview of wage basics and employee protections under federal law.
 Keep in mind that many states offer more protections for their employees, including higher minimum wage requirements.

 Exempt vs. Nonexempt Employees

-Children are required to be at least 16 to work in most non-farm jobs, 18 for non-farm jobs considered "hazardous," such as driving a motor vehicle or mining activity.
-The FLSA does not apply to children who are working as actors, delivering newspapers, or making natural wreaths at home.
-There are far fewer restrictions on the hiring of minors for farm labor.
+Children must be at least 16 to work in most non-farm jobs, 18 for non-farm jobs considered hazardous, such as driving a motor vehicle or mining activity.
+The FLSA does not apply to children working as actors, delivering newspapers, or making natural wreaths at home.
+There are far fewer restrictions on the hiring of minors as farm workers.
 For instance, children as young as 10 or 11 may help as hands to harvest labor with a waiver by the DOL.

 Enforcement and Recovery of Back Wages

 The Wage and Hour Division (WHD) investigates FLSA complaints.
 WHD enforces the law and may order fines, payment of back wages, job reinstatement, and other remedies, including changes that bring the employer into compliance with the law.

 Get a Legal Evaluation of Your FLSA-Related Matter

 The Fair Labor Standards Act provides a baseline of protection for employees, including fair wages and reasonable working hours.
 If you believe your rights have been violated or have questions about your eligibility, you may want to speak with an experienced employment law attorney near you.

 Help Me Find a Do-It-Yourself Solution